-Overall I see a large amount of brands starting to use this in promotional materials, such as menu’s and billboards.
-Prepare yourself world, hopefully this beautiful font won’t get overused to the point of rendering it cheesy, like the font lobster.
+Overall I see a large number of brands starting to use this in promotional materials, such as menus and billboards.
+Prepare yourself world, hopefully, this beautiful font won’t get overused to the point of rendering it cheesy, like the font lobster.

 10. Archer Heavyweights

 I must just really like Hoefler, because they recently released this gem and I can’t wait to use it when I get a chance.
 These chunky, solid feeling fonts would be perfect to kern nice and close together and get a wordmark that exudes confidence and solidity.
 You can buy Archer Heavyweights here.“One of the classiest font families for logo design of 2015 - Archer Heavyweights” Click To Tweet

 Do you need some kind of symbol to give your logo/brand design an extra kick?
 Well… sometimes just focusing on the words themselves and creating an epic ‘wordmark’ logo can associate the company the logo is for with the high end.

 I came across this beauty the other day and was struck by its balance, the feeling of completeness, and wholeness that it seems to demonstrate, with the T in tequila also crossing the A.